Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 We will order the data by date column "date_added",
 so we will Cluster based on this column.
 We will group the data by the Customer,
-so we will Partitio by "Account_Customer".
+so we will Partition by "Account_Customer".

 Execute ths SQL Script to create the new table "land_and_property_optimized".